Letiste/github-webhook-filter/README.md

 - `users_black_listed`: Array of string of users to filter events from.
 The user is defined by `sender.login` in the request's payload.

 You can find all the possible events here: https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads

+## Development

+If you want to test locally, you will need to redirect the webhook sent by Github to your local server.
+One solution is to use [ngrok](https://ngrok.com/), as explained in the Github's documentation: https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#exposing-localhost-to-the-internet.

+You can also have access to the recent deliveries of a webhook, as explained here: https://docs.github.com/en/developers/webhooks-and-events/webhooks/testing-webhooks.